 The Croatian players officially absolved one match in the newly opened winter hall with Slovak representative team and an unofficial one with an amateur team, and next day in Žilina, 200 km north of Bratislava, still one unofficial match.
 All three matches they lost.

-Unlike of the then situation, when the Yugoslav and German citizens could obtain the currency of other country only indirectly, basing on the German-Yugoslav touristic clearing, after entering other country, the team leaved from Yugoslavia provided with 360 Reichsmark in coins.
-This money was sold them by a filial of the General Yugoslav banking cooperative in Zagreb.
-Apart of it, one of the leaders had with him still 3,500 Yugoslav dinars.
+Unlike of the then situation, when the Yugoslav and German citizens could obtain the currency of other countries only indirectly, basing on the German-Yugoslav touristic clearing, after entering other countries, the team left from Yugoslavia provided with 360 Reichsmark in coins.
+This money was sold by a filial of the General Yugoslav banking cooperative in Zagreb.
+Apart from it, one of the leaders had with him still 3,500 Yugoslav dinars.
 Their transfer was confirmed in the collective passports (Fig. 16), in spite of the fact that he had his own passport and was not listed in the collective passport.

 Fig. 16.
 Registration of legal transfer of 3500 Yugoslav dinars.
 Transliteration from the outmoded Kurent-writing:

 Probably the Slovak part financially supported the Croatian team, paying them 350 Reichsmark through the Slovak Railway exchange office Želka (Fig. 17).
-This sum was about twice higher then equivalent of 3500 dinars that might be exchanged.
+This sum was about twice higher than the equivalent of 3500 dinars that might be exchanged.
 According to the official clearing exchange rate, the Slovak part had to pay for 350 Reichsmark 4,343 Slovak crowns.
-It was a considerable amount of money, representing about four month salaries of a better situated employer or about eight average salaries of a worker.
+It was a considerable amount of money, representing about four-month salaries of a better-situated employer or about eight average salaries of a worker.
 Perhaps it was a courtesy satisfaction for three lost matches.

 Fig. 17.
 Confirmation of paying of RM 150 to the team by the Želka exchange office in